vstadn/parallel_computing_CUDA/readme.md

 # parallel_computing repository

-This is for CS 360 ak Earlham.
+This is for CS 360 at Earlham.